Raymond Keene: Author

 Keene has written over 200 books on chess and mind games.
-He was for many years the Chess Advisor to Batsford.
+He was for many years the Chess Advisor to Batsford Books.
 His early books such as Howard Staunton (1975, with R. N. Coles) often dealt with players with styles similar to his own.
 Aron Nimzowitsch: a Reappraisal (1974) is much admired and was revised and translated into Russian in 1986, with an algebraic edition published in English in 1999.
 In 1989, he and Nathan Divinsky wrote Warriors of the Mind, an attempt to determine the 64 best chess players of all time.
 The statistical methods used have not met with wide approval, but the player biographies and games were regarded by one book as providing a good overview.

 Working for Korchnoi

-In 1978, along with Michael Stean and Jacob Murey, Keene helped Viktor Korchnoi during the 1978 World Chess Championship match Karpov-Korchnoi.
+In 1978, along with Michael Stean and Jacob Murey, Keene helped Viktor Korchnoi during the 1978 World Chess Championship Karpov–Korchnoi match.

 Working for Karpov

-In 1981, Keene came to the USSR and helped Anatoly Karpov prepare for the 1981 World Chess Championship match Karpov-Korchnoi.
+In 1981, Keene came to the USSR and helped Anatoly Karpov prepare for the 1981 World Chess Championship Karpov–Korchnoi match.

 Controversies

 Allegations of plagiarism

 Keene has on several occasions been accused of plagiarism.
 In 1993 John Donaldson accused Keene of committing plagiarism in The Complete Book of Gambits (Batsford, 1992).
 Donaldson wrote "Just how blatant was the plagiarism?
 Virtually every word and variation in the four and a half pages devoted to Lisitsin's Gambit in Keene's book was stolen."

-In 2013, Winter reflected on plagiarism in chess: "a particularly sordid corner of the chess world which will never be eradicated without maximum public exposure".
+In 2013, Edward Winter reflected on plagiarism in chess: "a particularly sordid corner of the chess world which will never be eradicated without maximum public exposure".
 He went on: "The latest instance is the discovery by Justin Horton that material from the first volume of Kasparov’s My Great Predecessors series has been misappropriated by Raymond Keene in The Spectator."

 Private Eye describes the plagiarism as involving "substantial amounts of text lifted from chess books, mainly Kasparov's but also other authors".
 One case involves Keene's notes to a game between Garry Kasparov and Anatoly Karpov, which he annotated for The Times on 8 December 2011 and The Spectator on 5 January 2013.

-These alleged plagiarisms, which Edward Winter calls "eye-popping" are catalogued at "a convenient 'plagiarism index' which is being kept updated".
+These alleged plagiarisms, which Winter calls "eye-popping" are catalogued at "a convenient 'plagiarism index' which is being kept updated".